Yellow (Coldplay song): Chart performance

 In the United Kingdom, its midweek sales suggested that the single would reach the Top 10 of the chart.
 Although the band supposed "Yellow" would decline inside the Top 20, they would have considered its performance a triumph since the album's lead single, "Shiver", had only reached the 35th position.
 "Yellow"'s second-week sales were stronger than the first week, and the song eventually reached number four, giving the band their first Top 10 single in the United Kingdom.
 The popularity of the song in British clubs, pubs and sporting events bolstered the album to debut at number one on the UK Albums Chart.
 As of February 2015, the song has sold 530,000 copies in the UK.

 "Yellow" achieved popularity in the United States and was Coldplay's first American hit.
 The single charted on eight different Billboard singles charts; it also topped various US modern-rock radio playlists in the spring of 2001.
 The single performed as it did in Europe and has helped Parachutes be certified gold by the Recording Industry Association of America during the single's stay on the chart.
 As of October 2014, the song has sold over 2 million copies in the US.

-After Coldplay's appearance at Sound Relief in Australia, in the charting week starting 22 March 2009, the single made a return to the Australian ARIA Top 50, after almost eight years since its last appearance in the Top 50.
-It re-entered the chart at number 48.
+After Coldplay's appearance at Sound Relief in Australia, in the charting week starting 22 March 2009, the single made a return to the Australian ARIA Top 50 at number 48.
+In the week starting 27 November 2023, the single once again returned to the same charts, entering at number 42.
+In 2024, PPL ranked "Yellow" as the band's seventh-most played song across British media.
+A year later, the track was placed at number 197 on the list of most streamed songs of all time on Apple Music.